 Strategic Environmental Dialogue Forums with Newly Industrialising Countries

 Strategic Environmental Dialogue Forums with Partner Countries on Gearing their Economies Towards Resource and Energy Efficiency

 State of implementation/results

-- Together with the partners of the Argentine Ministry of Environment, the strategic environmental dialogues in the area of circular economy / recycling and waste management were continued.
+- Together with the partners of the Argentinean Ministry of the Environment, the strategic environmental dialogues in the thematic area of circular economy and waste management were continued.
 On 16 and 18 July 2019, two Open Source Circular Economy Days (OSCE days) were held in cooperation with the German think tank CRCLR, bringing together experts, environmentalists and innovators to exchange ideas and solutions.

 - At global and regional level, the project supports the preparation and implementation of numerous international events for sustainable development on behalf of the BMU.
 Most recently, the project supported the consultation of scientists in the preparation of the Global Sustainable Development Report (GSDR) through a regional workshop in Amman, Jordan, in April 2019.
 In cooperation with UNDESA, the Indonesian Ministry of Planning BAPPENAS and the IKI Global Project "SDG Review and Implementation", a regional workshop was held in Jakarta, Indonesia, from 19-21 November 2019 to disseminate the core messages of the GSDR.
 Around 80 representatives from academia, civil society, the private sector and governments intensively discussed the findings and recommendations for the Asia and Pacific region, thus strengthening understanding and acceptance as well as the global debate on the implementation of the 2030 agenda.